olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 }
 ```

-The browser will attach the <em>constructable stylesheet</em> to every instance of your custom element — without the need of re-parse it, every time the Shadow DOM is created.
+The browser will attach the _constructable stylesheet_ to every instance of your custom element — without the need of re-parse it, every time the Shadow DOM is created.

 This comes with a big performance boost, when you instantiate hundreds of your custom elements, such as cells of a grid.
 And it comes at no cost, when you would use only one, so we suggest using that way.